Did you know ILP has Humanitarian Programs all over the world?

 The Dominican Republic is a poor country.
 As an ILP volunteer you're provided with housing that is considered very nice compared to your neighbors, but it will likely leave you feeling grateful for the luxuries you're used to at home.
 The WiFi is slow, the power goes out sometimes, and there's fans instead of air conditioning most places.
 If you're really interested in making a difference and are up for an adventure, then life in the Caribbean is an experience you'll never forget!

-The kids are so cute and truly will be your favorite part.
+The kids are so cute and truly will be your favorite part (though they can be little stinkers some days!).
 They adore you and love to spend time with you.
 The area the children live in is highly impoverished which means there are not many resources for the kids.
 Teaching them English is giving them a great tool they would other otherwise not have.
 English will help them throughout their lives.

 Click that green button to learn more about the DR and the opportunities you will have while volunteering there!

-Serving in the orphanage will change your life and open your eyes in many, many ways.
+Serving in the orphanage program will change your life and open your eyes in many, many ways.
 You're love will grow deeper every day as you work with the kids and you will learn incredible things from them.
-Volunteering at the orphanage can be tiring mentally and physically, but the quite little moments and sweet kids are so worth it.
+Volunteering here can be tiring mentally and physically, but the quite little moments and sweet kids are so worth it.